pharo-open-documentation/pharo-wiki/General/SettingUpANewProject.md

 # Setting up a new project

-In this article, I will describe the workflow I use for setting up a new project in Pharo.
-I will guide you through the whole process from getting a new Pharo image, creating the GitHub repository, and setting up the CI.
+In this article, we describe the good workflow for setting up a new project in Pharo.
+We will guide you through the whole process from getting a new Pharo image, creating the GitHub repository, and setting up the CI.

 ## Step 0.
 Download and install Pharo Launcher